When recording LP’s, what sounds better? Digitized or recorded analog?

 Above: Decks used for playback: on the top is the legend: the Dragon.
 At the bottom a simpler 2-head machine, the LX3

-Now that, for the first time in years, I had a cassette in my hands again, inserting it into the Nakamichi deck and hearing the transport do its work in a silent and supple manner, I got in a state of nostagia.
-How cool it was to see the music carrier behind the little window and watching the tape make its turns while the red counter and VU-leds put on a hypnotising show.
+Now that, for the first time in years, I had a cassette in my hands again, inserting it into the Nakamichi deck and hearing the transport do its work in a silent and supple manner, I got in a state of nostalgia.
+How cool it was to see the music carrier behind the little window and watching the tape make its turns while the red counter and VU-LEDs put on a hypnotizing show.

 Above: The Dragon in action, looking inpressive on top of the DCS conponents.